Kharouk/CV/README.md

 **Freelance Content Writer** (Aug '17 to May '18)
 - Worked multiple different positions, working with stakeholders and clients writing scripts, short stories, and doing translation work.
+- Specialised in Digital Marketing, setting up and monitoring Google Analytics accounts and using SMART strategies for advertising campaigns for various companies.

 **Script Supervisor** (Jan '18 to May '18)
 - Worked as a Script Supervisor on Set for short film productions, working closely with Directors and Producers.
 Good attention to detail was required.